Haxi

-Haxi (stylized as HAXI) is a vehicle for hire company that enables users to share transport on short and mid range distances.
+Haxi (stylized as HAXI) is a vehicle for hire company that enables users to share transport over short and mid range distances.
 The name is a portmanteau of "hack" and "taxi".
 Registered users can be drivers, passengers, or both.
-Drivers active more than three days per month need an access pass or a subscription plan.
+Drivers active for more than three days per month need an access pass or a subscription plan.
 Unregistered users cannot get contact details on other users.
 No registration is needed to logon.
-The firm's mobile applications facilitates transportation by enabling passengers who need a ride to request one from available "community drivers".
+The firm's mobile application facilitates transportation by enabling passengers who need a ride to request one from available "community drivers."

 History

 Haxi was incorporated by Aleksander Soender, Joonas Kirsebom and Robert Daniel Nagy in February 2014.
 The service was launched as a web app in Stavanger, Norway December 2013.
 Applications for Android and iPhone was released in March 2014.
 Haxi is available in English, Spanish, Norwegian, Swedish and Danish.
 The company is based in London, Great Britain.
 Angel investor funding for Haxi was secured in June 2014.

 Since December 2013, Haxi has grown to the biggest ridesharing network in Norway.
 In June 2014, it was estimated that 11,000 Norwegians were using Haxi.
 By August 2014, that number has risen to 31,000 users with over 2,000 registered drivers in Norway alone.

 In September 2014, Haxi surpassed 3,000 registered drivers, and has 42,000 users, with 72% using the app more than once.
 At this growth rate, Haxi is expected to become bigger than the whole Norwegian taxi force combined by December 2014.
 Haxi is mentioned as one of the most interesting companies in the ridesharing market Worldwide.
 In June 2014, Norwegian Taxi Association CEO, Lars Hjelmeng, estimated that ridesharing via Haxi and social media is generating up to one billion NOK (Norwegian Krone) annually.
 In March 2017 the total number of active drivers on Haxi passed the 10.000 mark in Scandinavia.